 This is the field training day for QHEI, which includes a Level 2 QHEI test.

-Day 3 includes in-field instruction for fish sampling at a wading and a boatable site.
-Trainees will be instructed in Ohio EPA methods for electrofishing including gear operation and safety.
+We will provide in-field instruction for fish sampling at a wading and a boatable site.
+Participants will be instructed in Ohio EPA methods for electrofishing, including gear operation and safety.
 There is an option for QDC applicants to become certified in the wadeable methods only.

-Day 5 is the laboratory testing day conducted exclusively at Ohio EPA consistent with Level 3 specifications.
-Trainees will need to report to the Ohio EPA Groveport Field Facility for this session, and Ohio EPA will conduct all testing and grading from this point forward.
-This half-day session wraps-up with instructions about post-training testing, results submission to Ohio EPA, and an overview about how and when to apply to Ohio EPA for QDC status.
+Day 5 is the laboratory testing day conducted exclusively at the Ohio EPA Groveport Facility, and consistent with Level 3 specifications.
+Participants will need to report to the Groveport facility for this session, and Ohio EPA will conduct and oversee all testing and grading from this point forward.
+This half-day session wraps up with instructions about post-training testing, results submission to Ohio EPA, and an overview about how and when to apply to Ohio EPA for Level 3 QDC status.

-This course will provide trainees with the knowledge needed to complete the required post-training testing for Level 3 fish community biology which consists of sampling additional sites for fish and QHEI (contact Ohio EPA for more information on additional site requirements).
-MBI will grade the submission of each trainee per Ohio EPA specifications and provide the results to Ohio EPA.
-Trainees will be informed about their test results and with a passing grade they can then apply to Ohio EPA for Level 3 QDC Status.
+This course will provide participants with the knowledge needed to complete the required post-training testing for Level 3 Fish Community Biology specialty, which consists of sampling additional sites for fish and QHEI (contact Ohio EPA for more information on additional site requirements.)
+Ohio EPA will inform participants about their test results directly.
+If a passing score is received, a participant can then apply to Ohio EPA for Level 3 QDC Status.
 This manual can be found by clicking here, and will also be provided as part of the training materials.
-For the latest Ohio EPA requirements please visit the Credible Data website: https://www.epa.ohio.gov/dsw/credibledata/index.
+For the latest Ohio Credible Data Program requirements, visit the Ohio EPA website by clicking here.